TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/from_MT-Data-ManagingAnxietyStudy_forkObtain and Redact Raw Data/README.md

     └── codebooks/     # Codebooks
 ```

+### Version Control

+If a newer version of the ZIP for the Private Component or the ZIP for the Public
+Component is released, upload the new ZIP with a new version number and document
+the changes below but **do not delete any old versions**.
+Analysis projects will
+import the data from specific versions (projects should reference the version
+they use).

+- `private-v1.0.0.zip` and `public-v1.0.0.zip` were uploaded by Jeremy Eberle on
+9/18/2025 after running the redaction scripts below (as of commit TODO; setting
+`first_run` in `2_redact_data.R` to `TRUE`) on that date.

 ## Redaction Scripts: Setup and File Relations

 The scripts in the `Obtain and Redact Raw Data` folder of this repository import